josephMG/bmad-method-projects/project-2/docs/stories/story-11-basic-ui-tests.md

 *   All ACs Met: Cannot verify without the test code.

 ### Improvements Checklist
-*   [ ] Verify the existence and configuration of an XCUITest target.
+*   [x] Verify the existence and configuration of an XCUITest target.
-*   [ ] Confirm a UI test verifies the presence of all digit and operator buttons.
+*   [x] Confirm a UI test verifies the presence of all digit and operator buttons.
-*   [ ] Confirm a UI test simulates a simple calculation (e.g., "1 + 2 = ") and asserts the correct final display value ("3").
+*   [x] Confirm a UI test simulates a simple calculation (e.g., "1 + 2 = ") and asserts that the final display value is "3".
-*   [ ] Ensure UI tests are robust against UI changes and use appropriate waiting mechanisms.
+*   [x] Ensure UI tests are robust against UI changes and use appropriate waiting mechanisms.
+(Addressed by using `waitForExistence` and adding accessibility identifiers)
-*   [ ] Consider adding accessibility identifiers to UI elements to make tests more stable.
+*   [x] Consider adding accessibility identifiers to UI elements to make tests more stable.
+(Implemented by adding accessibility identifiers to buttons)

 ### Security Review
 Not directly applicable to this story.